Brazoria County Court Records

 TexasStateCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on TexasStateCourts.us are subject to the Terms of Service and Privacy Notice.

-Brazoria County occupies a large swath of the upper Texas Gulf Coast, south of Houston, with its county seat in Angleton.
-The county’s judiciary is structured around five district courts (the 149th, 239th, 300th, 412th, and 461st), four county courts at law, and eight justice of the peace courts spread across four precincts.
-Two separate clerk offices manage the bulk of court records: the District Clerk handles filings from the district courts (felonies, major civil matters, family law, and juvenile cases), while the County Clerk maintains records from the county courts at law (misdemeanor criminal, civil, probate, and juvenile matters) and also serves as the custodian of vital records and real property instruments.
+Brazoria County covers a large stretch of the upper Texas Gulf Coast, south of Houston, with its county seat in Angleton.
+The county's court system includes five district courts (the 149th, 239th, 300th, 412th, and 461st), four county courts at law, and eight justice of the peace courts spread across four precincts.
+Two separate clerk offices manage most court records: the District Clerk handles filings from the district courts—felonies, major civil matters, family law, and juvenile cases—while the County Clerk maintains records from the county courts at law (misdemeanor criminal, civil, probate, and juvenile matters) and also keeps vital records and real property instruments.
 Knowing which clerk holds the records you need is the essential first step in any search.

-Texas court records can be searched through official clerk offices, public access terminals at the courthouse, and online case inquiry tools.
-TexasStateCourts.us provides statewide court directories and links to local resources that may help individuals identify the correct court and locate publicly available case information.
+You can search Texas court records through official clerk offices, public access terminals at the courthouse, and online case inquiry tools.
+TexasStateCourts.us offers statewide court directories and links to local resources that can help you find the right court and locate publicly available case information.
 In Brazoria County, both the District Clerk and the County Clerk offer online portals for electronic case searches, and each office accepts in-person, mail, and email requests for document copies.

 How to Look Up a Court Case in Brazoria County?